Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 You should also stick to straightforward, simple language.
 Your credibility lowers with an increase in complex language.
 Don’t fall into this trap!

-Tri-fold brochures have a limited amount of space for information.
 If the reader is not impressed by the first section that they read, they most likely will not be compelled to read any further.

 That’s why it’s important to only include information that any new potential lead should initially know about your company.
+For example, this bifold brochure template mentions the company’s smart investment technology:

 What’s so special about your company, product or service?
 Show it off early to hold their attention.